-Each microphone in the Acoustic Array has a flat frequency response curve, within 3 dB, from 60 Hz to 15 KHz.
-The microphones return useful information at frequencies up to about 23 KHz, with reduced accuracy.
+Each microphone in the Acoustic Array has a useful frequency response from 50 Hz to 20 KHz.
+The microphones return useful information at frequencies up to about 24 KHz, with reduced accuracy.
 See Frequency Limits for the response limits for beamforming.

 An acoustic membrane protects each microphone from dust and moisture.